securityandtrust/ruleml13/README.md

 #R-CoRe Demonstration For the RuleML'13 Conference
+This repository serves the demonstration of the implementation of CDL using [Kevoree](http://www.kevoree.org).
 We propose here three ways to run the demonstration, from easy to advanced, requiring each time a bit more tools to run.

 ## Run the Demonstration (easy)